 Ever been to a house where the owner struggles to find things or moves around the house quickly?
 Installing a larder helps create more space for items, giving you enough room to move around your home.

-Different types of larder
+Different types of a larder

 Freestanding kitchen larder: A freestanding kitchen larder is different from a cabinet; it is a purpose-built cabinet for storing food and other items.
 The freestanding larder pantry is ideal if it doesn’t have a built-in larder.
-It helps complement the kitchen, thereby creating a character sense for the kitchen.
+It helps complement the kitchen, thereby creating a character sense for the kitchen,

 Built-in kitchen larder: For contemporary modern design, a built-in larder is purpose-built and helps give more style and room.
-With a built-in larder, you could add things like lighting, doors, and techniques to match your kitchen design
+With a built-in larder, you could add things like lighting, doors, and techniques to match your kitchen design.

 What do you put in a larder?

 Before the invention of refrigerators, larders were commonly used to store food that would otherwise be stored in fridges today.
-Some everyday things that can go in a larder include meat, milk, fish, soft cheeses, potatoes, onions, bread, and fruits like bananas and pineapple.
+Some everyday things that can go in a larder include Meat, milk, fish, soft cheeses, potatoes, onions, bread, and fruits like bananas and pineapple.

 What is the leading equipment used in the larder section?